Kirill71/BmpZipper/README.md

   * -v, --version          Displays version information.
   * -d, --dir <directory>  Scan `bmp`, `barch` and `png` files in `<directory>`.

-to run application use ./run.sh script which implicitly specify images folder with test pictures.
-If something is not working properly please check Demo.mp4 demonstration video.

 # Docker container

 Also, it's possible to download or build a docker container with the BmpZipper tool running inside.